dennybaa/docker-buildpack/README.md

 Run, the following command:

 ```
-# depends on where your docker-citools is cloned
+# Depends on where your docker-citools is cloned
-# Mind that curl scm _default is the order required on build.
 ~/docker-citools/docker-template.py
 ```